sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/1000 - getting-started.md

 {
   "fields": [
     {
-      /* ID for target data */
-      "id": "bodily_liability_premium",
-      /* search for target data
-      on page containing this anchor line*/
       "method": {
-        "id": "query",
+        "id": "queryGroup",
+        "queries": [
+          {
-        /* ask a free-text question, get an answer powered by AI. best suited to simple questions
+            /* ask a free-text question, get an answer powered by LLMs. best suited to simple questions
           that have one label and one answer in the document.
 You can also author this field in Sensible Instruct instead of in JSON */
+            "id": "bodily_injury_premium",
-        "description": "in the table, what's the bodily injury premium?"
+            "description": "in the table, what's the bodily injury premium?", "type": "currency"
+          }
+        ]
       }
     },
     {